-4. Create a new file named aspera\server\cert.chain.
+4. Create a new file named aspera_server_cert.chain.
 This file must reside in the same directory as the .pem files.

-If you have a certificates bundle from the CA, the contents of aspera\server\cert.chain must consist of the following, in the order shown:
+If you have a certificates bundle from the CA, the contents of aspera_server_cert.chain must consist of the following, in the order shown:

-- a. the server certificate - b. the certificates bundle, which includes the root certificate a. the server certificate b. any chained or intermediary certificates from the CA in order of ascending authority, for example:
+- a. the server certificate - b. the certificates bundle, which includes the root certificate intermediary certificate 1 intermediary certificate 2 intermediary certificate 3

-If you do not have a certificates bundle from the CA, the contents of aspera\server\cert.chain must consist of the following, in the order shown:
+If you do not have a certificates bundle from the CA, the contents of aspera_server_cert.chain must consist of the following, in the order shown: